lamorasjr/powerbi-chinook-dashboard/README.md

 - A deeper analysis at the Sales Agent level (3) revealed that the agent with the highest margin contribution experienced a sharp decline, with Orders down by -23.8% vs. PY and Revenue down by -33.5% vs. PY.

 - From a regional perspective (4), the USA, which historically contributed the most to overall Revenue and Sales, showed a notable decrease in Revenue (-33.5% vs. PY) and Orders (-23.8% vs. PY) this year.

+- To revievitalize sales during Q1 and Q2, seasonal campaigns or discounts during the first two quarters to drive customer engagement and boost early-year sales.
+Also, focus on retaining existing customers by offering loyalty rewards or exclusive early-year benefits can boost re-buying along the year.

     <img src=assets\insight_1.png alt="insight_1" width="500"/>